Incoming Students

 Eligible students may borrow federal funds up to the new loan limits, and any additional aid may be secured through private education loan funding.

-The U.S. Department of Education is expected to release final rules by late spring 2026; stay updated here.
+The U.S. Department of Education has released final rules.
+Stay updated here.
 Please also reference the AVMA article on veterinary student loan updates and what you should know by clicking here.

 The university is committed to supporting you during this transition.
 We will provide clear and timely updates through official Student Financial Aid communications.